kiz13/kiz.note/misc/encyclopedia.md

 - **Spinnin' Records** is a Dutch electronic music [record label](https://en.wikipedia.org/wiki/Record_label).
 In September 2017, Warner Music Group acquired Spinnin' Records for over $100 million.

 - The **square foot (平方英尺)** (plural **square feet**; abbreviated sq. ft, sf, or ft²) is an imperial unit.
 1 square foot is equivalent to 144 square inches, around 0.09290304 square meters

+- The phrase [Standing on the shoulders of giants](https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants) is a metaphor which means "Using the understanding gained by major thinkers who have gone before in order to make intellectual progress".

 ## T